alexpilotti/SerialConsoleService/README.md

 SerialConsoleService
 ====================

-Attached a command prompt to a serial console, excellent for troubleshooting a virtual machine without graphical console access.
+Attaches a command prompt to a serial console, excellent for troubleshooting a virtual machine without graphical console access.

-E.g. on Hyper-V you can use a simple Powershell script on the host:
+As an example on Hyper-V you can use a simple Powershell script on the host:

 function Get-ComPortConsole($vmname) {
     $pipename = "\\.\pipe\" + [guid]::NewGuid().ToString()